UtrechtUniversity/getting-started/README.md

 ### Work responsible
 Be aware of the general UU [user regulations](https://intranet.uu.nl/en/security/information-security-policy-and-regulations) for ICT platforms, and [security best practices for GitHub](./docs/security-best-practices.md).
 If you are a Git novice make sure to learn the [basics of Git version control](#learning-git) first in order to manage your projects in a responsible way.
 Typical dangers include: **publishing data that should not be published or publishing passwords**.
-Make sure you learn how to tell git which files should and should not be tracked, especially if you work with any kind of sensitive data.
-Besides, be aware that if you (or any of your collaborators) have authorized any third party applications, these applications are probably able to view data in your private repositories.
+Make sure you learn how to tell Git which files should and should not be tracked, especially if you work with any kind of sensitive data.
+Besides, be aware that if you (or any of your collaborators) have authorized any third-party applications, these applications are probably able to view data in your private repositories.
 Read the [security best practices](./docs/security-best-practices.md) for more tips.
 The Suitability level for this GitHub organization can be found in the Service Description on Intranet.

 ### Copyrighted materials